to enlarge

 It is interesting that the fame of this settlement originates from the time of the Roman Empire.
 On the place of current Sovinjak there was a Roman fortress named Pucinum.
 Plinio the Elder wrote that Livia Drusilla, later on named Iulia Augusta, the wife of the Emperor Augustus and mother of the Emperor Tiberius, was drinking exclusively the wine Pucinum from Sovinjak.

-you can park it on the plateau under the shadow of some centuries old trees on the left side of the Parish Church of
+Once you arrive with a car in Sovinjak you can park it on the plateau under the shadow of some centuries old trees on the left side of the Parish Church of St. George.

 The Parish Church of St. George was built in 1557 and restructured the last time in 1927.
 The bell tower is from 1557, as testified by the glagolitic inscription on it.